 Lookie Here!
-Designing Directional User Indicators Across Displays in Conditional Autonomous Vehicles 2020-01-1201
+Designing Directional User Indicators across Displays in Conditional Driving Automation 2020-01-1201